 If you have been away from the program and want to resume as a volunteer, see “Time Off” under Policies.

 The County Coordinator is the final authority on determining what is an approved volunteer project.
-A general rule of thumb is that the activity benefits the community (not just an individual).
-Contact your local county UW-Extension office BEFORE you embark on a project to make sure it is OK as volunteer service!
+A general rule of thumb is that the activity must benefit the community (not just an individual).
+Contact your local county Extension office BEFORE you embark on a project to make sure it is OK as volunteer service!
 Travel time based on the time a MGV leaves home until returning home, minus personal errands, and preparation and research time can be included in volunteer service hours.
 (Travel time to CE programs cannot be counted.)
 See Volunteer Projects for more information.